ADVANCED PROCEDURES

 • 2661.12/3600 = 0.747 ounces per second

-Fuel Gallery Cleaning and Lead Plug Replacement
+Manual cleaning of “Hidden Fuel gallery” and Lead Plug Replacement

 Fuel passageways are integral with the casting of the throttle body which are drilled and plugged during the original manufacturing process.
-These galleries are subject to blockage due to accumulations of dirt in the fuel or from dried fuel residues.
+The fuel galleries used to connect the bottom of the emulsion tube well with the idle circuit are the most vulnerable to blockage due to accumulations of dirt in the fuel or from dried fuel residues.
+These fuel galleries are referred to as “Hidden Galleries”.
 They are also subject to corrosion induced blockage from contaminants in the fuel when combined with condensed water.
-Cleaning these galleries by using compressed air to blow through them in conjunction with using aerosol carburetor cleaners is recommended but sometimes a more thorough process is required.
-Additionally there is one passageway per throttle bore that is "hidden" and requires a special procedure to clear it, see "Clearing "Hidden" Fuel Gallery" below.
+Clearing these galleries by using compressed air to blow through them in conjunction with using aerosol carburetor cleaners is recommended but sometimes a more thorough process is required.
+Utilize the following procedures to manually clean them:

 • Use sharp pointed awl (ice pick) to make a drill center in the lead plug

-• Note that some of the plugs on post 1967 throttle bodies are actually made from brass and are very exacting to center drill and even more difficult to remove, it is best to be satisfied with blowing these galleries clear
+• Note that some of the plugs on post 1967 throttle bodies are actually made from brass and are very exacting to center drill and even more difficult to remove, it is best to be satisfied with blowing these galleries to clear them

 • Drill through the lead plug with a 3/32" diameter bit; do not force the drilling, just let the bit make its own way and try to drill at a low speed